Neural Message-Passing on Attention Graphs for Hallucination Detection: Experiments

 We initialise training of \ourmethod with $3$ different random seeds, and, in the following, report the mean test performance along with std.
 All results are obtained by models optimising validation performance (AUPR, see below).
-Additional information, including dataset details, hyperparameter searches, implementation notes, and extended results, are available in \Cref{app:data,app:exp_ext,app:impl}.
+Additional information, including dataset details, hyperparameter searches, implementation notes, and extended results, are available in \Cref{app:data,app:exp_ext,app:impl}\footnote{Code available at \url{https://github.com/Noired/charm}.}.
+Last, we refer readers to \Cref{app:viz} for sample visualisations of the constructed computational trace graphs in input to \ourmethod along with token-wise hallucination predictions.